ethereum-optimism/superchain-ops/NESTED.md

 #### 3.2.
 Validate correctness of the state diff.

-Now click on the "State" tab, and refer to the Validation instructions for the transaction you are signing.
+Now click on the "State" tab, and refer to the "State Validations" instructions for the transaction you are signing.
+Once complete return to this document to complete the signing.

 #### 3.3.
 Extract the domain hash and the message hash to approve.